Causes, Diagnosis and Treatments for Sesamoiditis & Sesamoid Tendinitis

 - Immobilize Your Foot with a Cast for a Few Weeks - If you're suffering from a fracture of your sesamoid bone that has the potential to heal on its own then your doctor might suggest casting your foot in order to avoid surgical removal of your sesamoid.
 Usually the doctor will have you wear the cast for about 6 weeks and advise you to wear stiff-soled shoes after you're out of the cast (reference: 1).
 Whether your doctor will recommend casting totally depends on their preference - some doctors prefer not to cast and will recommend surgery right away.

-If You Want to Effectively Treat Sesamoiditis With the Best Conservative Treatments, This is How You Do It
+If You Want to Effectively Treat Sesamoiditis With Top Conservative Treatments, This is How You Do It

 Step 1 - Reduce Pain & Swelling with Cold Compression

-- 24 to 72 hours after your initial injury or when you first notice pain and swelling in the ball of your foot to stop cellular damage, relieve pain, and decrease swelling.
+- 24 to 72 hours after your initial injury or when you first notice pain and swelling in the ball of your foot to stop tissue damage at the microscopic level, relieve pain, and decrease swelling.

 - After exercise, workouts or activity of any kind to prevent re-injury of your sesamoids.